Things To Do & See In Tennessee.

 Whether in the major cities of Memphis, Nashville, Knoxville or Chattanooga, or in some of America's most inspiring small towns, like Franklin, Collierville or Cleveland, Tennessee delivers hospitality and a true American experience.

-- Tennessee music is richly diverse and honoured at tourist attractions like Stax Museum of American Soul Music and Graceland in Memphis, the Country Music Hall of Fame and Museum in Nashville and the Southern Gospel Hall of Fame in Pigeon Forge.
+Tennessee music is richly diverse and honoured at its not-to-be-missed music museums - like Stax Museum of American Soul Music and Graceland in Memphis, the Country Music Hall of Fame and Museum in Nashville and the Southern Gospel Hall of Fame in Pigeon Forge.

-- Or maybe it will all begin to make sense, truly, when you take in the grandeur of the 6,000-foot ridges of Great Smoky Mountains National Park, one of America’s most visited.
+Or maybe take in the grandeur of the 6,000-foot ridges of Great Smoky Mountains National Park, one of America’s most-visited.

 Tennessee Hidden Gems

 Chattanooga is now considered one of the most beautiful and cleanest cities in the USA.
 Attractions include the Tennessee Aquarium and the Riverwalk; which have both had recent development and Rock City on Lookout Mountain; where visitors can see seven states from its heights.